codinggilm/Burger-Builder/README.md

 ## Setup/Installation
 To view the app, click https://burger-builder-aae3b.firebaseapp.com/ or copy the link to your browser and load it.
+You do not need a valid email address to use.

 ## Technologies Used